namanh-ph/Stock-Price-Prediction-LSTM-vs-Transformer/README.md

 ## 1. Introduction

-The topic of predicting stock market price has numerous approaches, with a variety of models to choose and implement, in order to reach the objectives.
+The topic of predicting stock market price has numerous approaches, with a variety of models to choose and implement.
 In this project, my aim is to evaluate and compare the performance of two neural network architecture in predicting the closing price of a stock: LSTM (Long Short-Term Memory) and Transformer.

 ## 2. Result